KyMel, Inc Board of Directors

-Dr. Bryan is a pediatrician in Kansas City, Missouri.
+Dr. Bryan is a pediatrician at Priority Care Pediatrics in Kansas City, Missouri.
 He started volunteering at Camp Hope in 2000 when he was a medical student and has been every year since.
 He went to KU for medical school and completed his pediatric training at Children’s Mercy Hospital.
 He loves to travel and enjoys cheering on the Chiefs, Royals, Sporting KC and Jayhawks.

 Gail lives in Great Bend, Kansas.
 She has volunteered for Camp Hope since 1998 as a house parent and has been on the committee since 2003.
 She is pretty much the “local connection” to Great Bend/Barton County.
 Gail is married to Alan and is an Aflac agent.